MicrosoftDocs/Viva/Viva/goals/ms-teams-integration.md

 ![Viewing the details of an OKR using the OKR quick view](../media/goals/5/okr-quick-view.png)

-4. From here, you can edit the OKR/project details, under the Overview section, such as the time period, owner, OKR type, and also add/edit a tag and a description.

-5. You can make inline check-ins to your OKRs/Projects directly from the list view by dragging the progress bar.
+4. You can make inline check-ins to your OKRs/Projects directly from the list view by dragging the progress bar.
 You can also add a check-in note.

 ![Checking in inline by dragging the progress bar](../media/goals/5/inline-check-in-using-progress-bar-in-viva-goals.png)